Malloy1121/Google-Map-Project/MapProject/README.md

   or "Go to here" button on the left panel that appears after you click on a marker.
 * You can save a place as your favourite location by clicking on "Save" button with a blue star icon.
 * If you want to view your favorite places or update your map settings, click on "hamburger" button on the search bar.
+* Some locations with their marker are present by default.
+You can hide, show or filter them by clicking the "menu" button.

 ##Source files
 * index.html: app homepage.